varshitha127/portfolio/README.md

 If you have any questions or need help:
 - Create an issue on GitHub
-- Email: your.email@example.com
+- Email: lakkireddyvarshithareddy@gmail.com
-- LinkedIn: [Your LinkedIn Profile]
+- LinkedIn: www.linkedin.com/in/varshithareddy-lakkireddy-1b1326290
+- Github: www.github.com/varshitha127

 ---